joanaz/HireDot2/README.md

 > For the future

-- add staff page that showcases those who work at Fullstack
+- add tumblr link for students

 ### User Types